YK7188/YK_Lab/17-Deploy bookmarks on Windows and iPhones/README.md

 # LAB SCENARIO

-> IT wants standardized bookmarks deployed to managed browsers for faster onboarding of new employees.
+> IT wants standardized bookmarks deployed to managed browsers for Windows PCs and iPhones to achieve faster onboarding of new employees.

 ---